 “During that battle, four Canadian Divisions fought as a single force and took the high ground held by a well-entrenched and battle-hardened enemy.
 Twice before the French and British had tried to take the escarpment and twice they were beaten back with over 100,000 casualties.
 The Canadians won the battle but with a cost of 3,598 dead and 7,000 wounded.
 Some historians claim the battle was a catalyst to nationalism and an emerging nation.
 During the battle, a soldier put into his pocket some acorns from the battlefield.
 They were sent home to his farm in Ontario and planted.
 The acorns grew into mighty oak trees – the Vimy Oak.
 A project was undertaken to repatriate the tree to France but fears of importing foreign pathogens to France prevented this from happening.
 The Vimy Oak Legacy Foundation decided to offer the saplings from the original oak planted 100 years ago to groups who would plant and nurture the tiny trees.
 Eganville Rotary in cooperation with the Eganville Horticultural Society and Village publics works applied and were granted a tree.
 The Vimy Oak Legacy was brought to Eganville.
 A local stone was engraved with Rotary funds to mark the planting.
 “Source: Rotary Club of Eganville

 Located on the shore of beautiful Lake Dore, Melissa Bishop Park is a lively hub for recreation and activities in North Algona Wilberforce.
 The park has a sand beach (no lifeguards), with shallow warm water, good for young children.
 No dogs on the beach please.
-There’s a playground, gazebo, beach volleyball court, and a baseball diamond.
-You can often find NAW’s mobile ‘Activity Hub’ at Melissa Bishop Park.
-The ‘Activity Hub’ houses kayaks and paddleboards that can be accessed for free!
+There’s a playground, large gazebo with picnic tables, beach volleyball court, and a baseball diamond.
 Located just off Highway 41, its easy to stop in, rest, and get back on the road again.